barghouthi/pico-swe-agent/README.md

 # pico: the tiniest coding agent, just 7 LoC!

-7 lines of code that define an LLM-based coding agent.
+pico is an AI coding agent that is 7 lines of Python code.
 Still, it's incredibly powerful!

 ## Usage